top of page

 • Medically unexplained symptoms

-These patients feel profoundly unwell—but lack measurable pathology.
+These patients feel profoundly unwell but lack measurable pathology.
+They are often labeled:

-• “complex”
+• “Complex”

-• “psychosomatic”
+• “Psychosomatic”

 • “Frequent flyers”

+Yet the literature is clear: subjective illness can exist independently of detectable disease.
 When clinicians dismiss illness because disease is absent, they create a rupture in care.

 2. Disease Without Illness